 - They provide bio-mechanical balance by redistributing body weight.

-- They help straighten your child’s body posture by helping him/her walk straighter.
+- They help straighten your child’s body posture by helping your child walk and run straighter.

-- They minimize or eliminate the pain that your child might be experiencing in his/her legs or feet.
+- They minimize or eliminate the foot or leg pain that your child might be experiencing.

-This step is extremely important since the orthotics themselves take a lot of space and they eventually raise your kid’s feet up, which will give your child the impression that his feet are coming out of the shoe.
-If we leave the inner sole inside the shoe, your kid’s feet will be raised even more!
+This step is extremely important since the orthotics themselves take a lot of space and they will eventually raise your kid’s feet up, which will give your child the impression that his feet are coming out of the shoe.
+If we leave the inner sole inside the shoe, your kid’s feet will be raised up even more.

-The first two pictures will show you how thick an orthotic is and how much space it will take inside your kid’s shoe.
+The first two pictures will show you how thick an orthotic is compared to the original insoles that comes with the shoes.

 The next two pictures show how much thinner the inner sole of the shoe is.
-However, if we keep the inner sole inside the shoes and then insert the orthotics, we will be raising our kids’ feet up too much!
-NEVER forget to remove the inner sole when you insert an orthotic inside your kid’s shoes!
+However, if we keep the inner sole inside the shoes and then insert the orthotics, we will be raising your kids’ feet up even more.
+NEVER forget to remove the inner sole when you insert an orthotic inside your kid’s shoes.

 If you are unsure about which orthotics/inserts you need to get for your child, I wrote a post where I describe the best orthotic/inserts for children who are experiencing foot and leg pain.
 The post is called:

-Here is a list of the shoe brands that come with removable insoles:
+Here is a list of the most popular shoe brands that come with removable insoles:

 - New Balance